rev-net/memo/memo.md

 #### $FILIPS_NAIL_SALON

 A nail shop could accept crypto payment to its revnet, with a fairly large 80% split to Filip used to run the shop.
-The 20% of $FILIPS_NAIL_SALON is the growth budget that rewards Filip's clients with incentives to keep coming back and spread the word and.
+The 20% of $FILIPS_NAIL_SALON is the growth budget that rewards Filip's clients with incentives to keep coming back and spread the word.

 Filip could also take cash and interact with the revnet on clients' behalf, keeping a spreadsheet of how many $FILIPS_NAIL_SALON each cash-paying customer has.
 Maybe some day they'll come to you with a wallet address to claim them from you.

 #### $KMACS_BIG_IDEA

 KMACs startup could use a revnet to fundraise, perhaps keeping a 50% split for operating costs.
-This lets investors measure their contributions maintain some liquidity with a clear path to growth.
+This lets investors maintain some liquidity with a clear path to growth.
 Anyone – KMAC, investors, community – can stand up new revenue sources routed to the revnet for everyone's benefit.
 If KMACs startup proves successful, he can opt to relinquish its role as split operator to an automated module that redistributes the split to stakers of $KMACS_BIG_IDEA.
 If the startup proves to be a failure, KMAC can burn any unused $TOKENs to make more funds available to investors, and investors can cash out as desired.
 KMAC could also hand the split operator role back to the investors.

 #### $JETFLIX